-Electronic Invoicing in Bolivia
+Electronic Invoicing and Transportation of Goods in Bolivia

 Characteristics of electronic invoicing in Bolivia